fclaerho/urest/README.md

        * `limit` and `offset` allow to control paging.
        * `fields` (list of strings) allow to select result columns.
        * `kwargs` (conjunction of equalities) allow to filter rows.
-    2. Output: **iterable** object that will be encoded as the response body.
+    2. Return: **iterable** object that will be encoded as the response body.
     3. Raisable exceptions:
        * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed
        * `ValidationError` on an invalid input
   * **Method `create()`**:
     1. Parameters: `body` is the decoded request body.
-    2. Output: tuple `result, querystring, asynchronous`
+    2. Return: tuple `result, querystring, asynchronous`
        * `result` will be encoded as the response body
        * `querystring` is used to build the response `Location` header.
        * `asynchronous`, a boolean.
 If set, returns **202**, otherwise **201**.